 Cadiz is world famous for its carnivals & beautiful beaches at the mediterranean.
 Cadiz is one of the most ancient cities in Europe.

 Today, the city itself remains charmingly bourgeois and old-world.
-Its cobblestone winding streets are lined with quaint shops and cafes while the white-washed houses provides the otherwise high-spirited city a sedated yet immaculate look.
-Cadiz is still known for its thriving port which docks several cruise lines a week, its popular university life, the passionate flamenco, breathtaking golden beaches, wineries, horses, bullfighting cattle and its best feature yet: the welcoming, friendly residents known as gaditanos.
-Cadiz' pleasant ambiance can be sensed throughout its streets and in its legendary active nightlife.
-It is also a proud host of a famous annual street event: the boisterous Carnaval de Cadiz.
+Its cobblestone winding streets are lined with quaint shops and cafes while the white-washed houses provide the otherwise high-spirited city with a sedated yet immaculate look.
+Cadiz is still known for its thriving port which docks several cruise liners a week, its popular university life, the passionate flamenco, breathtaking golden beaches, wineries, horses, bullfighting cattle and its best feature yet: the welcoming, friendly residents known as gaditanos.
+Cadiz's pleasant ambiance can be sensed throughout its streets and in its legendary active nightlife.
+It is also the proud host of a famous annual street event: the boisterous Carnaval de Cadiz.

 Gaditanos always claim their Cadiz is a city of great riches, both historically and culturally - and in that claim, they are correct.
 The Spanish Constitution of 1812 (known as “La Pepa”) was drafted and signed in the neighboring Oratory of San Felipe Neri, now housing the Museo de las Cortes.
 It is home to the twin citadel castles Santa Catalina and San Sebastián, which are both located close to the beach.
-The first is a 1598 military fortification in the shape of a five-pointed star built to defend the city (check it out in a background scene for the 2002 James Bond movie “Die Another Day”), while the latter was built on top of a Moorish tower which, in turn, stood atop a temple dedicated to Cronus.
+The first is a 1598 military fortification in the shape of a five-pointed star built to defend the city (check it out in a background scene for the 2002 James Bond movie “Die Another Day”), while the latter was built atop a Moorish tower which stood above a temple dedicated to Cronus.

 Study Spanish in Cádiz and find yourself bewitched by this white textured world of salty sea, sand and savory tapas.